darasiemi/data_engineering_credit_fraud_project/setup.md

 ```bash
 git clone  https://github.com/mage-ai/mage-zoomcamp
 ```
 Then go to the mage-zoomcamp folder `cd mage-zoomcamp`.
 Then run `cp dev.env .env`.
 Thereafter, run `docker compose build` to build the docker image that sets up docker container.
 Run `docker pull mageai/mageai:latest` to pull the latest mage image.
 Thereafter, run `docker compose up` to start the container.
-Mage is deployed in `localhost:6789`
+Mage is deployed on `localhost:6789`

 You can then create a project on Mage and the code in `mage_etl/load_credit_fraud_gcs.py` can be copied to a data exporter.
+Since mage is configured to `/home/src`, we will download our dataset to this directory.
+In addition, the credentials that allows us to write to GCS, will also be under the directory `/home/src/keys/`